febus982/k3s-cluster/docs/index.md

 It _should_ also be possible to run against a single Load Balancer, but this setup has not been tested.

+Note: We need at least 3 nodes between Load Balancer and Kubernetes master, to be able to bootstrap Consul.

 ## Core software

-* [MetalLB](https://metallb.universe.tf/): We use MetalLB instead of Klipper, the Load Balancer implementation provided in K3S, because it gives us more flexibility by giving a separate IP to each Service.
+* [MetalLB](https://metallb.universe.tf/): We use MetalLB instead of Klipper, the Load Balancer implementation provided in K3S, because it assigns a separate IP to each Kubernetes Service. _(Klipper uses host ports, sharing the same IP addresses between services, which can cause clashes if the same port is used on different Kubernetes Services)._
 * [Consul](https://www.consul.io/): We use the Service Discovery functionality of Consul because:
     * it allows an easy monitoring of both kubernetes nodes and additional hardware nodes health
-    * it synchronise automatically services between kubernetes and the internal network
+    * it exposes kubernetes services on the internal network via DNS
+    * it exposes network services to kubernetes, creating Services of type ExternalService. _Note: this has not yet been completely configured._
 * [Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/): We use it instead of the controller provided by K3S so that we have more control over the installation process.
 Coupled with [MetalLB](https://metallb.universe.tf/) we can give a specific IP address to the Service so that the HAProxy Load Balancer knows where to forward ingress requests.